Science News Roundup: U.S. FAA in contact with SpaceX after booster rocket fire; Cyprus launches first underwater archaeological park at the ancient port and more | Technology

 Cyprus has opened its first underwater archaeological park, offering visitors a glimpse of history at one of the eastern Mediterranean's best preserved ancient harbors.
 The now-submerged harbor lying off the ancient city-kingdom of Amathus was constructed between 312/311 B.C. and 294 B.C. when Cyprus was the focus of conflict between the two successors of Alexander the Great.
 It was probably constructed as a naval base because of its narrow entrance, though experts say its combined commercial use cannot be dismissed either.

-NASA draws back the curtain on Webb space telescope's first full-color images
+NASA draws back the curtain on the Webb space telescope's first full-color images

 NASA on Tuesday drew back the curtain on billions of years of cosmic evolution with the inaugural batch of photos from the largest, most powerful observatory ever launched to space, saying the luminous imagery showed the telescope exceeds expectations.
 The first full-color, high-resolution pictures from the James Webb Space Telescope, designed to peer farther than before with greater clarity to the dawn of the universe, were hailed by NASA as a milestone marking a new era of astronomical exploration.